Manomania/Cub3D/README.md

 | Bonus | `_b` |
 | Extra | `_e` |

-## TODO

-Check back door parsing in normal context, I may have broken it with the new linking system

 ## Inspiration

 **This project was inspired by these awesome videos !** They helped us understand the many concepts of graphical 2.5D and 3D rendering, so check them out !